REUTERS SUMMIT-Bancolombia considers acquisitions across region

 By Helen Murphy and Luis Jaime Acosta

-MEDELLIN, Colombia, May 29 Bancolombia (BIC.CN)(CIB.N) is considering acquisitions in Latin America when the right opportunity arises, and it may use capital markets for financing if necessary, its chief executive said.
+MEDELLIN, Colombia May 29 Bancolombia (BIC.CN)(CIB.N) is considering acquisitions in Latin America when the right opportunity becomes available, its chief executive said, and it may use capital markets for financing if necessary.

 "Our strategy is not to wait and see what's being sold, it's to go and look for what we want ...
 We would wait to buy when acquisitions are at the right price."

-The bank's sale in the first quarter of almost $1 billion in shares, and record bond sales last year, have set up Bancolombia to acquire regional assets without needing to raise new financing, Yepes said.
-"But if something big came along that we don't already have, we always have the facility to go to the public markets," he said.
+The bank's sale in the first quarter of almost $1 billion in shares and record bond sales last year have set Bancolombia up to acquire regional assets without needing to raise new financing, Yepes said, "but if something big came along, that we don't already have, we always have the facility to go to the public markets."

-The bank's board on Monday night agreed to issue up to 3 billion pesos ($1.63 billion) in local bonds.
-It did not say how the funds would be used.
+The bank's board on Monday night agreed to issue up to 3 billion pesos ($1.63 billion) in local bonds though it didn't say what the funds would be used for or when they would be sold.

-"We want to take advantage of the liquidity in the market," Yepes told Reuters on Tuesday.
-The bonds could be issued this year, he said
+"The issuance will be made by Bancolombia according to the opportunities the market might offer, the need for resources and the managing of the balance," it said in a statement to the nation's securities regulator.

-"We just raised close to $1 billion in three hours," he said of the share issue earlier this year.
+"We just raised close to $1 billion in three hours," he said of the shares issue earlier this year.

-Colombia is emerging from almost half a century of war, and foreign investors are flooding its financial sector to tap its new stability, growing numbers of banking clients and increasing consumer spending.
+Colombia is emerging from almost half a century of war and foreign investors are flooding its financial sector to tap the newly won stability, growing numbers of banking clients and increasing consumer spending.

 "Acquisitions are always on the radar for companies like Bancolombia," said Jose Fernando Restrepo, head of economic investigations at brokerage Interbolsa.
 "Buying overseas banks would give it bigger income diversification."